mbary/prometheus_ai/prometheus_ai/benchmarking/benchmarking.md

 * repetition_penalty: 1.05

+### Qwen3 vs Qwen2.5
+It comes as no suprise that the newer release, Qwen3, outperforms the Qwen2.5 family.<br>
+Though, due to their varying sizes (Qwen3 counterparts are slightly larger 0.5B vs 0.6B; 1.5B vs 1.7B), both releases cannot be compared 1:1.<br>
+Nonetheless, the Qwen3 models have shown to be more efficient in parsing commands and producing accurate outputs.<br>
+After finetuning the parameters, tehy were better in both delivering successfull runs as wall as extracting the correct information from the commands.<br>

-However, what I am unable to explain is the reason why the larger 4B models, perform so poorly when it comes to parsing structured outputs, in comparison to their smaller versions.
+However, what I am unable to explain is the reason why the larger (4B and 3B) models, perform so poorly when it comes to parsing structured outputs, in comparison to their smaller versions.
 Despite setting similar parameters (and experimenting with different values), the 4B models (regardless whether quantized or not) consistently underperform the smaller 0.6B and 1.7B models.

 I suspect that larger models might require more guidance within the system prompts themselves,<br>